t17sk18/movie_app_mern/README.md

 Run: 'npm run dev' from the root directory

 Reference:
- - Code was improvised and redesigned according to my needs by refractoring the code from John Ahn [git@jaewonhimnae0
+ - Code was improvised, redesigned and refactored according to my needs.
+  - Thank You John Ahn [git@jaewonhimnae] for initail code and the guided instruction.